opendocsg/slw-judgments-backfill/2018_SGCA_76/report.md

 24     Sections 23(5) of the MLA and 327(2) of the Companies Act make it clear that in assessing a proof of debt, a liquidator “may exercise such powers as may be exercised by a court under [s 23]”.
 The language of s 23(5) of the MLA is prescriptive rather than mandatory.
 Accordingly, the Liquidators had the _discretion_ to invoke s 23 of the MLA and determine whether the requirements for reopening the MWA Loan Agreement were met, and if so, to decide on the revised terms of the agreement.
 In this case, the Liquidators decided to affirm the Interest Rates charged under the MWA Loan Agreement without any changes.
 This necessarily meant that the Liquidators either decided not to invoke their powers pursuant to s 23(5) of the MLA or omitted to consider these powers.
 On either view, Evan Lim was entitled to rely on s 315 of the Companies Act to challenge the Liquidators’ decision.
 In other words, where the Jurisdiction Issue was concerned, Evan Lim did have the _locus standi_ to seek the court’s intervention under s 23(1) of the MLA.

-25     If the position were otherwise, the Liquidators’ decision would be immune from challenge, and this would render nugatory the court’s exercise of supervisory jurisdiction over “ _all_ aspects of a liquidator’s conduct of the winding up” [emphasis in original] (see _Ho Wing On Christopher and others v ECRC Land Pte Ltd (in liquidation)_ [2006] 4 SLR(R) 817 at [46]).
+25     If the position were otherwise, the Liquidators’ decision would be immune from challenge, and this would render nugatory the court’s exercise of supervisory jurisdiction over “ _all_ aspects of a liquidator’s conduct of the winding up” [emphasis in original] (see _Ho Wing On Christopher and others v ECRC Land Pte Ltd (in liquidation)_ <span class="citation">[2006] 4 SLR(R) 817</span> at [46]).

 **The Section 23 Issue**